 How Do I Apply?

-For the 2018 - 2019 placements, a new online application service is being developed.
-Should you have questions, please contact Gloria Day, CPRB Administrator for more information
+For the 2018 - 2019 placements, please apply using the Pharmacy Residency Application and Matching Service (PRAMS).
+Should you have questions, please contact Gloria Day, CPRB Administrator for more information.

 A complete directory of the accredited programs, directors, residency coordinators, and current residents is available under the Residency Training menu.